 Indonesia is an impressive country.
 Its 17,000 islands span across two continents and are home to several religions, the most dominating one being Islam.
 With 260 million people it is the 4th most populated country but you’ll find more than half on the island of Java which is the world’s most populated island.
 Some pretty impressive numbers if you ask me!

 As usual, our arrival into a new place starts with drama and taxi drivers trying to charge excessive amounts.
 We were being quoted 250,000 rupiah by the airport but uber said 55,000.
-After he texted asking us to pay double and never turned up, we reported him to uber and settled for a normal taxi.
-After arriving at our capsule hostel in Seminyak an hour and a half later than planned, we missed the last orders for dinner and wondered out until we found an amazing pizza place called Roma Pizza and we went to bed very tired but very satisfied.
+After the uber texted asking us to pay double and never turned up, we reported him to uber and settled for a normal taxi.
+After arriving at our capsule hostel in Seminyak an hour and a half later than planned, we missed the last orders for dinner and wandered out until we found an amazing pizza place called Roma Pizza and we went to bed very tired but very satisfied and happy to have eaten something other than rice.
 The beds were so comfy and it’s the first time in 4 months that we’ve had 2 pillows!

 I know I talk about food a lot but I need to say that we had the most beautiful dinner.
 I had pie and mash and Ammun had sausage and mash.
 We sat in silence while we enjoyed the most beautiful creamy mash potato.
 We love mash.
 A lot.